menandmice/micetro_docs/guides/user-manual/dhcp_superscopes.rst

 To simplify scope management, you can group related scopes together in a superscope based on criteria such as geographic location, department, or subnet range.
 Creating a superscope allows for the assignment of IP addresses from various scopes to clients on the same network.

-Each superscope is linked to a designated DHCP server and applied per server.
+Each superscope is associated with a specific DHCP server and is implemented on a per-server basis.
 There can only be one unique superscope per network (IP range).

 **To create a superscope**:

 1. On the **DHCP Superscopes** tab, click :guilabel:`Create superscope`.

 2. Enter an identifying name for the superscope and select the DHCP server where it will be hosted.
+The name cannot be changed once the superscope has been created.
 Optionally, add a description.

 3. Click :guilabel:`Next` to proceed.

-4. From a list of server-defined scopes, select one or more to add to the superscope.
+4. Select one or more scopes from the list.
 If you want to add scopes later, click :guilabel:`Next`` without selecting anything.

   .. image:: ../../images/create-superscope.png
     :width: 70%

-  * The list shows scopes that are not currently part of a superscope.
+  * The list only shows scopes on the selected server that are not included in a superscope.

   * Use the quick filter search box to find and select the desired scopes.